edrethardo/banano/README.md

   <img src="https://github.com/BananoCoin/banano/blob/master/logo.png" width="50%" height="50%"/></p>

-# What is Banano?
+# What is Shitcoin?
-Banano is designed to be a feeless, instant, high throughput cryptocurrency for the meme economy.
+Banano is designed to be a feeless, instant, high throughput cryptocurrency for apes with diamond Hands.

 ### Key features
-* Banano utilizes a novel block-lettuce architecture.
+* Shitcoin utilizes everything Banano uses but is managed by real apes.
 * Instant and Feeless transactions.
-* Fungible (& Edible).
+* You can throw shitcoin at people.
-* Daily potassium airdrops.
+* Daily chocolate rain.
-* Ripe for memes.
+* smells  like memes.
-* Literally grows on trees, no mining required.
+* Literally shit, no mining required.
-* Not a Shitcoin (until digested).
-* No more confusing prefix, Bananos contain Banoshis.
-* Replay Protection to stop attackers from executing replay attacks from chain X on chain Y and vice versa.
+* THE Shitcoin.

 ### Key facts
 * Forked from NANO (raiblocks)